Home Pottery Studio Set Up Guide

 Before you decide on the equipment that you’ll invest in, you need to conduct an initial assessment.
 This process should revolve around the average volume of Ceramics that you want to produce and the designs that you’re planning to develop.

-Because of all the steps involved in the process of making pottery, your workflow and the type of tools in your Studio should complement each other, to keep everything organized and maintain the liquidity of your process.
+Because of all the steps involved in the process of making pottery, your workflow and the tools in your Studio should complement each other to keep everything organized and maintain the fluidity of your process.

-If you focus on creating small unique designs, then large equipment may not be necessary.
-You’ll also need to assess the amount that you will invest in, which may have an impact on your decisions.
+If you focus on creating small, unique designs, then large equipment may not be necessary.
+You’ll also need to assess how much you will invest, which may impact your decisions.

 Look at your creations.
 What inspires you?
 Where do you get your ideas for creating pottery?
-Do you prefer Creating on the Wheel or Building by Hand?
-If you are throwing on the Wheel, having a Wheel will be necessary for a Pottery Studio.
-If you are Hand Building, then a Slab Roller may be necessary.
+Do you prefer creating on the Wheel or building by Hand?
+If you are throwing on the Wheel, you will need a Wheel for a Pottery Studio.
+If you are hand-building, then a Slab Roller may be necessary.

 Checklist of Equipment Needed for a Pottery Studio